What’s this about Superstition and the Orthodox Prayer Ropes?

-Well, to answer these questions I will first explain how the Orthodox Prayer Rope is made.
+Well, to answer these questions I will first explain how the Orthodox Prayer Ropes are made.
 These bracelets and necklaces are handmade by monks from Orthodox monasteries.
 A bracelet has 33 knots and a necklace 100 knots, while tying these knots the monks pray a prayer for each knot they tie.
 After a bracelet or necklace is made it is blessed.
 This is what makes these Prayer Ropes so special and why people treat them as holy objects.

 Nevertheless, it is supposed to be just a guide when praying.
 Its official purpose is to help you count the times you say a prayer while running the knots through your fingers.
 So why make them into bracelets and necklaces?
 Well, the reason is that people kept forgetting their prayer ropes and started to wear them around the wrist or neck.
 So finally they were made to be prayer bracelets and prayer necklaces.